What are your options as an employer if there has been an overpayment of wages?

 The general rule is that if an employer has overpaid an employee, the overpayment of wages should be repaid even if the mistake was the employer’s.
 In other words, the employer is legally entitled to recover any salary overpayment from the employee.
 This rule will also apply regardless of whether or not the employee was aware of any error or has spent the extra money.

-Further, an employer does not need strictly speaking need the employee’s permission to recover the overpayment, where the money can be directly deducted from any wages.
-In particular, the statutory protection against unlawful deductions from wages contained within the Employment Rights Act 1996 (ERA) does not apply in circumstances where an employer has mistakenly made an overpayment.
+Further, an employer does not technically need the employee’s permission to recover the overpayment, where the money can be directly deducted from any wages.
+This is because the statutory protection against unlawful deductions from wages contained within the Employment Rights Act 1996 (ERA) does not apply in circumstances where an employer has mistakenly made an overpayment.

 In theory, the employer is not even required to inform an employee that these deductions will be made.
 However, it is usually good practice for an employer to first consult with an employee before making wage deductions for an overpayment, and for an agreement to be reached as to how repayment will take place, not least to avoid any potential conflict and to preserve the working relationship between the parties.

-The following guide looks at the rules relating to the overpayment of wages, including the process employer should follow to reclaim any overpayment, the time within which this should be done and how to approach recovering wages after an employee has left the company.
+In this guide, we explain the rules on overpayment of wages, including the process employer should follow to reclaim any overpayment, the time within which this should be done and how to approach recovering wages after an employee has left the company.